Pro Tips for consistently amazing results!

 When you have your RAW file converter open in Photoshop, at the bottom of the screen there is a text link that will open the "Workflow Options" window, where you can choose Adobe RGB and 16-bits/channel before opening the image in Photoshop.

 Since most monitors aren't capable of displaying the Adobe RGB spectrum, sRGB may be the most you'll see on your screen.
 If you have a "wide gamut" display, then you will be seeing most of the Adobe RGB gamut (some up to 100%), and will want to take advantage of the fuller gamut Adobe RGB encompasses.
-BUT if your monitor is a typical low-end desktop or laptop display, then sRGB colour should be your colour space, if you just want exactly what you see on screen - assuming your monitor is correctly set with the operating system's on-screen calibration tools.
+BUT if your monitor is a typical low-end desktop or laptop display, then sRGB colour should be your colour space, if you just want exactly what you see on screen - assuming your monitor is correctly set with the operating system's on-screen calibration tools - if available.

 If your prints from other canvas printing companies are always very close or exact to your calibrated sRGB monitor, they are probably printing in sRGB.
 There's a nice, simple reason for using sRGB - it's because it's what MOST printers are capable of printing, so to have some consistency between devices (laptops, desktop screens & printers, ipads, HDTV, etc.), sRGB is the space to be.
 BUT if you want the full range of colour available on our printers, AND are already using a wide-gamut monitor that's capable of showing most of the Adobe RGB gamut, then use Adobe RGB (1998) 16-bit for editing your files.

 We use the Epson SureColour P20000 printer, capable of a wider-gamut range than sRGB, for brighter more saturated colour reproduction with Adobe RGB files.

 This short video is an excellent overview of the RGB colour space issue.